-Curriculum Intent Statement (May 22 Update)
+Curriculum Intent Statement (June 22 Update)

-At Nettleton Community Primary School, our exciting curriculum is underpinned by our key values and our context specific intent.
-Our curriculum, rooted in the 2014 National Curriculum, is designed to ensure that all pupils, especially those with special needs or who are eligible for the pupil premium, fulfil their potential through an exciting broad and balanced curriculum rooted in our key values and consistently high expectations.
+At Market Rasen Church of England Primary School, our exciting curriculum is underpinned by our vision, Christian values and our context specific intent.
+Our curriculum, rooted in the 2014 National Curriculum, is designed to ensure that all pupils, especially those with special needs or who are eligible for the pupil premium, fulfil their potential through an exciting broad and balanced curriculum with consistently high expectations so we can help prepare our children for a brighter tomorrow where they can achieve their dreams and goals.

-Our key values, seen below, are threaded through our curriculum so as the years progress children come to know, value, demonstrate and model them.
+Our Christian Values, seen below, are threaded through our curriculum so as the years progress children come to know, value, demonstrate and model them.
 We intend for our values to be embedded within all aspects of the children's school experiences.